St Saviour’s Church occupies an elevated position overlooking the River Wye, next to the school in the village of Redbrook.

 Weekly services are no longer held in the building however two there are two afternoon services a month:

-4th Sunday of each month there is a 4pm Eucharist service
+2nd Sunday and 4th Sunday of each month there is a 4pm service.

 For details of services for any particular Sunday please see our services page where they are listed for the month or our pew sheet which can be found on the resources page.